torvalds/linux/Documentation/watchdog/convert_drivers_to_kernel_api.rst

 ---------------------------

 All possible callbacks are defined in 'struct watchdog_ops'.
-You can find it explained in 'watchdog-kernel-api.txt' in this directory. start(), stop() and owner must be set, the rest are optional.
+You can find it explained in 'watchdog-kernel-api.txt' in this directory. start() and owner must be set, the rest are optional.
 You will easily find corresponding functions in the old driver.
 Note that you will now get a pointer to the watchdog_device as a parameter to these functions, so you probably have to